WHAT HAPPENS WHEN I ARRIVE?

 You will be transferred back to the town of Nosy Be at the end of your project from where you can reach the airport or start your onward independent travel.

-Independent travellers arriving on dates other than weekly on a Monday can arrange a separate airport collection at an extra cost of $60 by contacting the camp staff.
+Independent travellers arriving on dates other than weekly on a Monday can arrange a separate airport collection at an extra cost of $85 by contacting your volunteer coordinator.

 WHERE WILL I BE STAYING?